SayonKiruba/QuestLog/README.md

    ```

 3. **Install dependencies (if applicable):**
-   *(Note: Ensure you have Flask and the required packages installed.
-You may want to create a `requirements.txt` file in the future).*
+   *(Note: Ensure you have Flask and the required packages installed.)*
    ```bash
    pip install flask requests
    ```